This receives ADC data from the arduino of servo positions via I2C to an EZ-B

 - Choose the Servo category tab.

-Receive servo positions in real-time over an arduino and its ADC ports.
+Receive servo positions in real-time over an Arduino and its ADC ports.
 This control connects to an Arduino over I2C and receives the values of the ADC ports.
-The Arduino requires a firmware to be programmed, which can be downloaded below.
+The Arduino requires firmware to be programmed, which can be downloaded below.
 Depending on your Arduino version, the code can be modified for the number of ports.

-The Arduino code available here is for the Arduino Nano, which is a tiny little Arduino that nicely fits next to an EZ-B or IoTiny.
+The Arduino code available here is for the Arduino Nano, a tiny little Arduino that nicely fits next to an EZ-B or IoTiny.
 It connects to the EZ-B via I2C using its A4 and A5 ports.
 As you can see from the image below, the I2C ports of the Nano use the A4 and A5 ports.
-Those ports have to be connected to an EZ-B (whether another arduino, EZ-B v4, or IoTiny).
+Those ports have to be connected to an EZ-B (whether another Arduino, EZ-B v4, or IoTiny).

 Here is the firmware for the Arduino: I2C_Analog_Read.zip

 Upload that firmware and make any edits as necessary.
-It is documented quite well so it should be an easy modification to work with various Arduino boards, such as Mega.
-I believe the Uno and Nano have similar pinouts, but a different number of ADC ports.
+It is documented quite well, so it should be an easy modification to work with various Arduino boards, such as Mega.
+I believe the Uno and Nano have similar pinouts but a different number of ADC ports.